ufidon/its330/labs/lab11/README.md

 # its330
 Course materials and demos for labs

-## Lab11: Networking and I/O programming
+## Lab11: Network and I/O programming

 ### 1. Description